Affinity Group for Intentional Interim Ministers

 Touched by Jesus: Playing with Prayer

-Come get out of your often overly-serious and word-filled head by attending to the physicality of grace and praying with childlike playfulness.
-Rekindle desire, freedom, and trust through your whole body with deep breaths, simple movements, and creative formats.
-Remember yourself as beloved, listen to the One calling your name, and engage in supportive peer companionship as we focus on our experiences of personal prayer.
+This group invites participants to step out of their often overly serious and word-filled head by attending to the physicality of grace and praying with childlike playfulness.
+It is a space to rekindle freedom and trust throughout the body with deep breaths, simple movements, and creative formats.

 Clergy Women Connections: Learning to balance, juggle and breathe